aiman56/Roblox-1/Lesson Plan/Lesson-Plan-9.md

 sound.Parent = part
 ```

-4. Establish the distance of sounds that you want to play and also create a function to chech if a ***Player*** is nearby.
+4. Establish the distance of sounds that you want to play and also create a function to check if a ***Player*** is nearby.

 ```Lua
 -- Define the Part and the Sound